jouros/gorestapi/README.md

 Check flux prerequisities:
 flux check --pre

+I have repo structure:

 Parameter info:
  flux bootstrap github --help

---owner: Run bootstrap for a public repository on a personal account
+--owner: Github user
 --repository: Repo-name.
 The bootstrap command creates a repository if one doesn't exist
 --branch: main
 --private: false.
-Public repo
+This is public repo
 --personal: true.
-Personal account
---path: path in repo

-Install flux:
+This is personal account: 'if true, the owner is assumed to be a GitHub user'
+--path: path in repo relative to repo root.
+When you have different setups like production, staging etc. or like I have test1, test2 etc. you set path to setup here

+Bootstrap flux into cluster/overlays/test1:

 ```plaintext:
  flux bootstrap github \